 |Other (FSCA, FMA, FSA)||✓|

 Owing to the multiple regulations across all tiers, we can conclude that Plus500 is a trustworthy brokerage.
 It is a genuine broker whose operations are licensed and monitored by the appropriate authorities in several countries.
+They are one of the most well-regulated brokers that I have ever come across, up there with the likes of IG and City Index in terms of regulation.

 Plus500 asserts that it client support desk operates round the clock; all day, all night (24/7).
 The team has provided a frequently asked question (FAQ) page on its website.
 But, after going through the FAQ and you wish to contact the support desk, you can do so by filling the form on the website or by sending an email.
 A faster way of reaching the team is by initiating a chat on the website or on WhatsApp.
 You can also follow Plus500 on social media via Facebook, Twitter and Instagram.

 Plus500 is a well established broker that has been around for over a decade.
-Its brokerage operations are regulated in several countries making it a genuine broker that acts in accordance with the rules.
+Its brokerage operations are regulated in several countries making it a genuine broker that must act in accordance with the rules.
 It offers its clients access to trade more than 2,000 CFD instruments via its proprietary WebTrader and mobile apps.

 Plus500 fees are modest when compared to other competitors.
 But, traders are stuck on only one platform that is not customizable, expandable and does not support trade automation via trading robots.
 Though, some training resources are provided, there is no comprehensive trading academy.

 In general, Plus500 is a trusted and reliable brand that has gone global with thousands of clients from all over the world.
+If you are looking for a way to trade on user-friendly platform with a leading broker, it is certainly worth consideration.